chris-short/chrisshort.net/content/video/devops-not-war-chefconf-2018.md

-+++
-author = "Chris Short"
-date = 2018-05-24
+---
+ShowTOC: false
+author: Chris Short
+date: "2018-05-24"
-description = "History can help prevent conflict when driving change.
-This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey." draft = false slug = "devops-not-war-chefconf-2018" tags = ["talks", "speaking", "videos", "public speaking", "ChefConf"] title = "DevOps is Not War - ChefConf 2018"
+description: History can help prevent conflict when driving change.
+This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey.
-ShowTOC = false
+draft: false
-+++
+slug: devops-not-war-chefconf-2018
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+- ChefConf
+title: DevOps is Not War - ChefConf 2018
+---

 {{< carbon >}}